mitmproxy/mitmproxy/docs/src/content/addons-overview.md

 # Addons

 Mitmproxy's addon mechanism consists of a set of APIs that support components of any complexity.
-Addons interact with mitmproxy by responding to **events**, which allow them to hook into and change mitmproxy's behaviour.
-They are configured through **[options]({{< relref concepts-options >}})**, which can be set in mitmproxy's config file, changed interactively by users, or passed on the command-line.
-Finally, they can expose **commands**, which allows users to invoke their actions either directly or by binding them to keys in the interactive tools.
+Addons interact with mitmproxy by responding to [events]({{< relref addons-api >}}), which allow them to hook into and change mitmproxy's behaviour.
+They are configured through [options]({{< relref addons-options >}}), which can be set in mitmproxy's config file, changed interactively by users, or passed on the command-line.
+Finally, they can expose [commands]({{< relref addons-commands >}}), which allows users to invoke their actions either directly or by binding them to keys in the interactive tools.

 Addons are an exceptionally powerful part of mitmproxy.
 In fact, much of